Trump to nominate Chad Wolf for DHS secretary

 DHS FIRES BACK AT ‘BAFFLING’ GAO CLAIM THAT WOLF WAS APPOINTED INVALIDLY

-Wolf has been serving as acting secretary since November and has taken on a prominent role in the Administration's efforts to crack down on violent protests in Portland.
+Wolf has been serving as acting secretary since November and has taken on a prominent role in the administration's efforts to crack down on violent protests in Portland.

 "I am pleased to inform the American Public that Acting Secretary Chad Wolf will be nominated to be the Secretary of Homeland Security," Trump tweeted Tuesday.
 "Chad has done an outstanding job and we greatly appreciate his service!"

+Wolf said in a statement: "I am honored to be nominated by President Trump to lead the men and women of the Department of Homeland Security in safeguarding the American people.
+As the Homeland faces evolving threats from natural disasters, violent opportunists, malign cyber actors, and transnational criminal organizations, the mission of DHS is as critical as ever."

 The last time DHS had a Senate-confirmed secretary was April 2019.
-That's when Kirstjen Nielsen resigned after 16 months on the job that was marked by high-profile efforts to stem the influx of migrants at the U.S.-Mexico border.
+That's when Kirstjen Nielsen resigned after 16 months on the job, marked by high-profile efforts to stem the influx of migrants at the U.S.-Mexico border.

 Wolf has come under fire from Oregon officials for deploying federal law enforcement to Portland to protect the federal courthouse there from nightly attacks.
 But he remained firm that federal intervention was needed since local officials left the building to be besieged.